Project Activities | Itinerary | Price | TRIP REVIEWS | Trip reports | Safety

 The Galápagos Islands are a rare and distinctive collection of volcanic islands located 600 miles off the coast of Ecuador in the Pacific Ocean.
 The combination of hot equatorial sun and cool ocean waters has nurtured rich marine and terrestrial environments.
 The islands are known for the unique variety of animals which inspired Darwin and continue to fascinate visitors today.

-Our volunteers in the Galápagos Islands help to protect the wildlife that makes the Galápagos such a unique place, while at the same time providing rewarding and memorable experiences for the volunteers.
+Our volunteers in the Galápagos Islands help to protect the wildlife that makes the Galápagos such a unique place, while engaging in rewarding and memorable experiences.
 Volunteers will work on important conservation projects including sea turtle research and habitat protection for the giant tortoise.
 We train you in all aspects of the work.
 As always, your education and safety are priorities.

 Tasks vary, but you should have intermediate swimming skills, and be able to hike up to three miles a day on uneven trails, move soil or rock with a shovel, pull unwanted vegetation, and carry stones.
 You may:

-• help construct improvements in a tortoise sanctuary
+- help improve habitat in a tortoise sanctuary

 The Galápagos Islands is a wonderful place to volunteer.
 Conservation Volunteers International Program is pleased to offer this exciting opportunity to protect an international treasure.